Why Quantitative Structuring?: Appendix: FAQs and discussions

 {\bf View differentiation}\\ Consider two investors with views similar in direction but very different in strength.
 Imagine a market of options with a well pronounced skew.
 One investor believes that the skew should be a bit less pronounced than the market-implied while the other thinks that there should be no skew at all.
 The difference in views is significant, but because both investors agree on the direction, currently they would be offered the same set of products.

 {\bf View integration}\\ Consider an investor with a view on both the volatility and the skew.
-Say he believes that the skew should disappear and the volatility will realize 5 vol points below the current market expectation.
-How should the investor allocate his money?
-Should he put most of it on the volatility or on the skew?
+The investor believes that the skew should disappear and the volatility will realize 5 vol points below the current market expectation.
+How should the investor allocate their money?
+Should they put most of it on the volatility or on the skew?
 Are we even sure that the investor is better off with two separate trades (one on the vol and the other on the skew), or is there a structured product which is better optimized to express the combined view?
-Structurers are currently not equipped to tackle these types of questions.
+Structurers are currently poorly equipped to tackle these types of questions.

 The above two problems are already pretty bad.
 We cannot differentiate or combine customer views!
 An equivalent situation in mathematics or science would be like having a number theory which does not tell us how to add numbers or a physical theory which cannot capture the relative strength of forces.
 Surely, the situation cannot get any worse than this.
-The following observation says that it actually does.
+The following observation says that it actually does. \\ \\

 {\bf View extrapolation}\\ Investment products often extrapolate customer views beyond their original research context.
 Even if the expressed view makes sense in a limited region (e.g. near ATM), the extrapolated view often has no bounds.
 Indeed, quite a few investment products (including standardized derivatives) offer theoretically unlimited gains or can lead to theoretically unlimited losses -- all mostly in the circumstances which are very difficult to research (no market information, low-probability scenarios, etc.).
 Such extrapolation of views can lead to systemic accumulation of completely unnecessary risks which are often in the tails.